emmercm/igir/README.md

   smc
 ```

-## What are DATs?

-DATs are catalogs of every known ROM that exists per console, complete with enough information to identify each file.

-See the [DATs](docs/dats.md) page for a longer explanation on what DATs are, where to download them, and some "_just tell me what to do_" instructions.

 ## How do I obtain ROMs?

 Emulators are generally _legal_, as long as they don't include copyrighted software such as a console BIOS.
-Downloading ROM files that you do not own is piracy which is illegal in many countries.
+Downloading ROM files that you do not own is piracy which is _illegal_ in many countries.

 See the [Dumping ROMs](docs/rom-dumping.md) page for more information.